andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - referred tool to provision, manage, and deploy server certificates
     - automatically renews certificates
     - NOTE: IAM can also be used as a Certificate manager if ACM not supported
+  - AWS Private Certificate Authority (Private CA):
+    - Create and manage your own private PKI inside AWS.
+    - Works with AWS Certificate Manager (ACM) to issue private certs automatically.
+    - Private CA is the issuer, ACM is the manager.
   - AWS Systems Manager:
     - unified user interface so you can view operational data from multiple AWS services
     - allows you to automate operational tasks such as running commands, managing patches, and configuring servers